sfcline/Movie-Rental-Project/README.md

 ## Features
 * Sign in
-* View movies and select movies
+* View and select movies
 * Like movies
 * Show recommended movies
 * Account options